 We will continue to diversify our student body, faculty and staff.
 We will re-examine and build anew our approach to Equity (“fair treatment, equality of opportunity, and fairness in access to information and resources”) and Inclusion (“building a culture of belonging by actively inviting the contribution and participation of all people”).

-To start this process, SESE leadership and those of us in privileged positions have some learning to do ourselves.
+To start this process, School of Earth and Space Exploration leadership and those of us in privileged positions have some learning to do ourselves.
 If you are willing, we want your help and input on how to move forward.
-We are holding listening sessions where members of the SESE community can share their thoughts, concerns, and suggestions about how we can achieve these goals.
+We are holding listening sessions where members of the school community can share their thoughts, concerns, and suggestions about how we can achieve these goals.
 We will collect and respond to these thoughts during our Community Conversations in the coming year.

 The following are some relevant links at ASU: